 Other hospice services include:

-Great Lakes Hospice works with the Great Lakes Erie Chapter of Threshold Choir.
+Family Hospice works with the Great Lakes Erie Chapter of Threshold Choir.
 Founded by Kate Munger in 2000, the group's mission is to sing a cappella in small groups at the bedsides of people at the thresholds of life.
 Groups of two to four singers visit bedsides by invitation to provide comfort to hospice patients.

 For more information about Great Lakes Erie Threshold Choir, call Cathy McKenzie at 814-877-6527.